klerk-framework/website/docs/building-config/models-types.md

 Use data classes to declare your models.
 Don't start their names with 'Plugin' as that is reserved for models declared by plugins.

-When declaring your models and parameters, you can use strings, booleans, numbers (signed and unsigned) and characters.
-You can also use data classes, lists and sets containing the mentioned types.
+When declaring your models and parameters, you can use these types:
+* String
+* Boolean
+* Numbers (signed and unsigned)
+* data classes (containing only types in this list)
+* Instant (limited to years between -290308 and +294247 with microsecond resolution)
+* Duration (limited to microsecond resolution)
+* GeoPosition (latitude and longitude with at least 6 decimals, which translates to sub-meter precision)
+* List (containing a type in this list)
+* Set (containing a type in this list)

 Klerk requires you to put your values in DataContainers.
 There are several reasons for this:

 ## Validation